 And all year long, the questions and/or comments kept coming:

 - That says Sunday right?
 We don’t come to school on Sunday.

 - So is that tree Christmas?
 So there’s a long time until Christmas isn’t there.
 We are way at the top and it is way at the bottom.
 Is that a long time?

 - We don’t come to school on the red numbers, right?

 - There’s my birthday.
-There are 5 more months (some said pages) until my birthday.
+There are 5 more months (some said pages or squares) until my birthday.
 It’s a long wait isn’t it?